MonkeyAndres/MonkeyAndres.github.io/_posts/2020-11-09-why-this-blog.md

 ## Why did I open this blog?

-I going to explain each reason individually as they may seem generic and I want to be as clear as possible.
+I'm going to explain each reason individually as they may seem generic, and I want to be as clear as possible.

 ### Improve my writing skills

 I identify my writing and communication skills as a weak point in my personality.
-That's a problem because I think that the ability to communicate what's inside your mind to the outside world it's an essential ability and we must practice it frequently because otherwise, you cannot show the world how great your ideas are or express accurately your opinion about any topic.
+That's a problem because I think that the ability to communicate what's inside your mind to the outside world it's an essential ability, and we must practice it frequently because otherwise, you cannot show the world how great your ideas are or express accurately your opinion about any topic.

 Once identified this weak point I decided that a blog will help with the purpose of communicating effectively and accurately what's inside my mind.
 Also, my English isn't that great right now so writing in English can be helpful for improving my English skills as well.